prom3theu5/orbstack-k8s-flux/README.md

 * deploy-app:all:                  Deploy all apps to the cluster
 * deploy-app:flux:                 Deploy FluxCD to the cluster
 * deploy-app:gitea:                Deploy Gitea to the cluster
-* deploy-app:hostpath-csi:         Deploy hostpath-csi to the cluster.
-This gives us volume snapshot support locally.
 * deploy-app:traefik:              Deploy Traefik to the cluster
+* deploy-app:cnpg:                 Deploy CNPG postgres operator to the cluster.
 * flux:add-ks:                     Add a kustomization to flux
 * flux:add-source:                 Add the git source to flux
 * orbstack:new-full-cluster:       Setup a fresh cluster, and deploy all apps...      (aliases: orb:new-full-cluster)